RTEMS/rtems-docs/c-user/config/classic-init-task.rst

 CONSTANT:
     ``CONFIGURE_INIT_TASK_ENTRY_POINT``

-DATA TYPE:
+OPTION TYPE:
-    Task entry function pointer (``rtems_task_entry``).

-RANGE:
-    Valid task entry function pointer.
+    This configuration option is an initializer define.

 DEFAULT VALUE:
     The default value is ``Init``.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be defined to a valid function pointer of the type ``void ( *entry_point )( rtems_task_argument )``.

 DESCRIPTION:
-    ``CONFIGURE_INIT_TASK_ENTRY_POINT`` is the entry point (a.k.a. function name) of the single initialization task defined by the Classic API Initialization Tasks Table.
+    The value of this configuration option initializes the entry point of the Classic API initialization task.

 NOTES:
-    The user must implement the function ``Init`` or the function name provided in this configuration parameter.
+    The application shall provide the function referenced by this configuration option.

 .. index:: CONFIGURE_INIT_TASK_INITIAL_MODES